 A: Glazing is the process of applying a translucent color over a base coat.
 More simply, it is used for defining decorative cabinet lines, creating antique effects, or when airbrushed, a soft fade of colors.

-A: The cabinets are typically dry to the touch and use when when installed.
+A: The cabinets are typically dry to the touch and use when installed.
 However, it takes all paint up to 21 days to fully cure.
 It is recommended that the cabinets are treated with a little extra care during this time period to help insure a beautiful finish for years to come.